EastBayEv/SSDS-TAML/README.md

 ![](winter2022/img/const.png)
-### Under maintenance!
-This Jupyter Book is undergoing maintenance in Fall 2022 and might not function properly.
-Please file an issue if you notice a bug!
+This Jupyter Book is undergoing maintenance in August 2022 and might not function properly for a couple weeks.
+You are encouraged to file an issue if you notice a bug!

 # Launch JupyterLab in Binder